tsongpra/portfolio/Assignment3.md

 2) The bar chart - I will change from the car chart to the dot.
 Therefore, the overall graph will be a scatter plot.
 3) Colors - To distinguish the regions, I will use the different colors for regions.
 All regions are the same significant.
 Therefore, I use the different colors.
 4) Title - The original "Show me the money" is misleading.
 I change to "MBA Salary improvement by schools" to reflect more accurately.
+5) An average line - If I have an access to full raw data, I will add the average line for both axis to divide the scatter plot into 4 areas.
+However, I don't have a full raw data.

 I talked to some of my friends.
 Here is my feedback.
 1) X-Axis - Add the number of Pre-MBA salary on the X-Axis to make the audience read the dot more easily.